sean-mcelwain/Budget_Tracker/README.md

  <a name='usage'></a>
  ## Usage
 Once the app is installed and run, the user can interact with the app via the web browser.
-Or the app is avaiaable via the Heroku deployment.
+Or the app is available via the Heroku deployment.

 <a name='questions'></a>
  ## Questions